Pameungpeuk

-Pameungpeuk is a sub-district in Garut Regency, West Java Province, Indonesia.
-The sub-district is about 86 km from the capital city of Garut Regency to the south.
+Pameungpeuk is an administrative district (kecamatan) in Garut Regency, West Java Province, Indonesia (not to be confused with the district of the same name in Bandung Regency, also part of West Java).
+The district is about 86 km from the capital city of Garut Regency to the south.
 Its administrative center is in Mandalakasih Village (Desa Mandalakasih).
-This sub-district is located in the southern part of Garut and is the most developed sub-district center in the region.
+This district is located in the southern part of Garut and is the most developed district center in the region.

 It is located 131 kilometres by road south of Bandung.

 History

 Pameungpeuk was previously known as Nagara, as it was anticipated to become as bustling as the Sunda Kelapa port in Jakarta (formerly Batavia).
 Initially, this district was part of Sukapura Regency before becoming part of Garut Regency.

 Pameungpeuk is an area located at the foot of Mount Nagara in the southern region.
 The name of this area originates from an event during the reign of Prabu Arbawisesa, the ruler of the Bones Kingdom and the eldest son of Prabu Geusan Ulun.

 After Prabu Geusan Ulun died and was buried in Ci Lautereun, Prabu Arbawisesa led the kingdom.
 One night, he had a dream in which he saw his father's grave submerged by the overflowing waters of the Ci Lautereun River, caused by the strong currents of the Ci Mandalakasih River.
 Realizing the potential disaster that could occur, he decided to divert the river's flow.

-Accompanied by his people, Prabu Arbawisesa traced the course of the Ci Mandalakasih River until they reached an area now known as Cikoneng.
+Accompanied by his people, Prabu Arbawisesa traced the course of the Cimandalakasih (Mandalakasih River) until they reached an area now known as Cikoneng.
 He observed that the eastern part of the area had a gentler landscape, making it suitable for redirecting the water flow.
 He then ordered his followers to build a dam by stacking large stones.
 However, a large gap remained in the middle of the river, allowing water to continue flowing rapidly through it.

 To complete the dam, Prabu Arbawisesa used his supernatural powers to lift a massive stone and place it in the remaining gap, successfully blocking the water flow.
 In Sundanese, the act of obstructing or blocking a water current is called meungpeuk.
 From that moment on, the location where the dam stood became known as Batu Pameungpeuk, which over time evolved into the name Pameungpeuk.
+Note that there is also a different Pameungpeuk District in Bandung Regency.